artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 Having said that, even with long-lived feature branches you can introduce code _into those branches_ a little bit at a time.
 PRs can be opened against _any_ branch, not just `main`.

-Some strategies we use at Artsy for integrating code a little bit at a time:
+A couple strategies we use at Artsy for integrating code a little bit at a time:

 * **[Feature toggles](https://trunkbaseddevelopment.com/feature-flags/)**.
 [Ash wrote about Echo](https://artsy.github.io/blog/2020/12/31/echo-supporting-old-app-versions/), a service for toggling features on mobile devices, but we have additional ways for enabling/disabling features at the system _or_ user level.
 When we introduce new code we can hide it behind a feature flag until we're ready for everyone to see it.
 * **"Hidden" routes**.
 Often when we redesign or modernize an existing route on Artsy.net we'll create a _second_ similar route.
 We hide the in-progress page behind that new route and don't share it until it's ready. 🤫
-* **TODO** maybe other ways?

 Armed with tools for integrating code incrementally, here are some strategies for reducing the size and scope of a PR.
 I'm not suggesting you use these strategies universally, but if you think you're headed toward a very large PR, these are some things to try.